rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 * [doOnNext] - takes a function of type `T => Unit` that is applied with every element of the stream, after which the original element is passed on downstream.
-* [doOnError] - takes a function of type `Throwable => Unit` and applies it to the `onError` event that might terminate the stream.
+* [doOnError] - takes a function of type `Throwable => Unit` and applies it to the *Error* event that might terminate the stream.
-* [doOnCompleted] - executes the code block given as argument whenever the stream encounters an `onCompleted` event.
+* [doOnCompleted] - executes the code block given as argument whenever the stream encounters a *Completed* event.
 * [doOnSubscribe] - executes the code block given as argument whenever the stream is subscribed to by any `Observer`.
 * [doOnUnsubscribe] - executes the code block given as argument whenever the stream is unsubcribed from.
-* [doOnTerminate] - executes the code block given as argument whenever the stream encounters either an `onCompleted` or `onError` event.
+* [doOnTerminate] - executes the code block given as argument whenever the stream encounters either a *Completed* or *Error* event.
 * [doAfterTerminate] - executes the code block given as argument after the stream is unsubscribed from.

 [doOnNext]: http://reactivex.io/rxscala/scaladoc/index.html#rx.lang.scala.Observable@doOnNext(onNext:T=>Unit):rx.lang.scala.Observable[T]